 Indoor skydiving isn’t like anything you’ve experienced before, so there will be some training involved.
 We don’t want anyone to feel rushed, so it’s important you arrive 45 minutes prior to your scheduled flight time!
 Once arriving, you’ll get checked in and complete some light paperwork.
 From there, it’s off to the classroom to learn the basics of body flight and how to be stable in the wind tunnel!
 At the completion of training, it will be time for gear up!
 You’ll put on an awesome jumpsuit, a helmet and goggles.
 If you’ve got long hair, plan to bring a hair tie as hair has a tendency to blow everywhere in our life-sized blow dryer!

 Once geared up, you’ll follow us to the chamber.
 Many people are often concerned about how to enter the tunnel… it’s as easy as falling forward.
 Not much to it!
 You’ll have a flight instructor accompany you in the tunnel who will assist with the correct body position (using hand signals) so that you can optimize your surface area and stay afloat.

-Our inventory is time, so we have a lot of it!
-We are opened from Sunday through Thursday from 9:00am ’til 7:00pm and on Friday and Saturday from 9:00am until 9:00pm.
-Making reservations can easily be done via our online reservations page or by calling us at (910) 848-2600.
+We are open from Sunday through Thursday from 9:00 am until 7:00 pm and on Friday and Saturday from 9:00 am until 9:00 pm.
+Making reservations can easily be done online.
+View our indoor skydiving prices and reserve your flight or give us a call at (910) 848-2600.

 Paraclete XP is the largest indoor skydiving wind tunnel in the United States.
 Because of this, we routinely host guests seeking the thrill of indoor skydiving near Fayetteville NC, Raleigh, Durham, Charlotte, all over South Carolina and Georgia.
 We hope you’ll consider us for your next flying adventure!
 Should you have any questions, please don’t hesitate to contact us!